jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/docs/frontend/FCS.md

 ### FCS Map

-FCS or Food Consumption Score map visualize fcs data.
+FCS or Food Consumption Score map visualize FCS data.
 In addition to the map, custom components such as accordions, tooltips, and legends are included.

 ---

 #### World View
-In world view, fcs map appears with country alert's.
+In world view, FCS map appears with country alert's.
 Along with alerts, one point legend and other gradient legend appears.
 To enhance user experience, hover effect is also activated.

 ***Technical Overview***

-The code below in ```Map.ts``` helps to trigger the Fcs map.
+The code below in ```Map.ts``` helps to trigger the FCS map.
 For each country FcsChoropleth get rendered.
 The props need by FcsChoropleth:
 - ```key```: A unique key derived from the country's adm0_id property.
 - ```data```: The geoJSON data for the specific country.
 - ```fcsData```: The food security data for rendering.